About the Office of Employee Assistance (OEA)

 The Fair Labors Standards Act (FLSA) requires employers to provide reasonable break time for an employee to express breast milk for her nursing child for one year after the child’s birth each time such employee has need to express the milk.
 In addition, we are to provide a place, other than a bathroom, that is shielded from view and free from intrusion.

-We are pleased to provide a dedicated break room in Primera Casa (the PC building) at the Modesto A. Maidique Campus solely for this purpose.
-PC-434A has three private sections for nursing mothers to express as well as a sink.
+We are pleased to provide two dedicated, permanent lactation rooms in Primera Casa (PC 434A) and in the Herbert Wertheim College of Medicine’s Academic Health Center (AHC 2- 454) solely for this purpose.
+PC-434A has three private sections for nursing mothers to express, as well as a sink, table, chairs, and counter.
 The room is available to all faculty, staff, and students.
 The room is free from intrusion of coworkers and the public where an employee may reserve time to express breast milk.
 Nursing mothers will be provided a reasonable amount of time for each break and may break as frequently as needed.
 The frequency of breaks needed to express milk as well as the duration of each break will vary and should be requested through your department’s normal request process.

-To reserve room PC-434A, please send an email request to firstname.lastname@example.org with the following specific information:
+To reserve room PC-434A, please send an email request to email@example.com with the following information:

 |Subject Line:||Lactation Room Reservation|